White Death (novel): Synopsis

-Gamay and Paul Trout as well as Joe are involved in the action as the Trout's are investigating an Oceanus fish farm in north east Canada and they almost get killed when run off the road.
-The conclusion happens at a lake in northern Canada where Oceanus has an operation to raise the fish to dominate the ocean and a recovered WW 2 German zeppelin which they will use to drop the fish into the seas.
-Kurt and Joe with the assistance of the Aguirrez sons of Balthazar and his helicopters attack the island and release Ryan and Therri and the local natives being held prisoners and soon to be drowned in the lake.
-The zeppelin with the first load of fish and the head of the evil band takes off with Kurt and Joe hanging on the tie down lines and the brothers assure the captives get to safety and then they blow up the zeppelin hangar and fish pens by releasing hydrogen in the hangar and then setting off a hand grenade.
+Gamay and Paul Trout are investigating an Oceanus fish farm in north east Canada and they almost get killed when run off the road.

+The conclusion happens at a lake in northern Canada where Oceanus has an operation.
+The company plans to use a recovered WW 2 German zeppelin to distribute the fish across the seas where they would take over.
+With the assistance of the Aguirrez sons of Balthazar and his helicopters they attack the island and release SOS leaders and locals held prisoner there.
+The zeppelin with the first load of fish takes off with Kurt and Joe hanging on the tie down lines.
+They seize control of the zeppelin and drop the fish to expire on the refueling station.